April Update

 Another life-important thing that happened in April is that I started attending so-called “men’s circles.”

-I chose to make the step and join the first one the week before I traveled to visit my mom because I perceived, accurately, that I would need help from other people to deal with this at an emotional level.
+I chose to make the step and join the first one the week before I traveled to visit my mom because I perceived, accurately in hindsight, that I would need help from other people to deal with this.
 The experience was very good.
 So I chose to continue to explore this area of my social life and I went to multiple similar events throughout the month.

 With the experience of several meetups, three points stick out so far.

-The first one is that it works—it’s not just hippy fluff, as I might have believed several years ago—and induces a good dose of purpose for all participants.
+The first one is that it works—it’s not just hippie fluff, as I might have believed several years ago—and induces a good dose of purpose for all participants.

-The last point is that I don’t know yet how long I want to participate in these events as a attendee.
-The events I have attended so far are kinda far.
+The last point is that I don’t know yet how long I want to participate in these events as a mere attendee.
+The events I have attended so far are not nearby.
 I’m thinking that organizing my own recurring event might help me and folk in my local community better.
 Without charging for it, of course.

 I’ll be attending a few more events while I noodle on this topic further.
 Stay tuned.